 Every person responds differently to sexual assault.
 Frequent responses include feelings of fear, distress, humiliation, anger, confusion, numbness, guilt, and self-blame.
 There are many of resources both on and off campus, and in the form of books, movies, and websites, to help you through every step of the healing process.

-Measures to prevent pregnancy and contracting a sexually transmitted infection are most effective within 5 days of an attack.
+Measures to prevent pregnancy and contracting a sexually transmitted infection are most effective within 7 days of an assault.

-Evidence collection (Sexual Assault Nurse Examination) is an option within 5 days–some evidence lasts even after bathing.
+Evidence collection (Sexual Assault Nurse Examination) is an option within 7 days–some evidence lasts even after bathing.
 Consenting to a SANE exam does not mean that you have to report to the police, but it does gives you more options should you decide to report in the future.
 VAT advocates are available to accompany you during the exam and to provide emotional support.
-For more information about the SANE process go to: /sexual-assault-nurse-exam
+For more information about the SANE process visit our SANE Page.

 If you think drugs or alcohol may have contributed to the assault, you may wish to receive a toxicology report.
 Toxicology testing should be performed within 3 days (72 hours) for the most accurate results.